e-tao/W11-PRJ-Website_PHP_DB/README.md

-# W11 Project A Website with PHP and MariaDB
+# W11 Project A website using PHP and MariaDB

 ## Introduction
 A simple website created in PHP with MariaDB